 Daktacort can be used by adults and children over ten years of age with a maximum duration of 7 days of the treatment unless advised otherwise by a doctor.
 For more details about the restrictions on the use of Daktacort, read the product information leaflet.

 Is Daktacort an effective antibacterial cream?

-When tested in the lab (in vitro), miconazole was found to be effective against various of gram-positive bacteria, with suggested treatment option in skin infection caused by this group of bacteria (Nenoff et al., 2017).
+When tested in the lab (in vitro), miconazole was found to be effective against various gram-positive bacteria, with suggested treatment options in skin infection caused by this group of bacteria (Nenoff et al., 2017).

 Where to buy Daktacort cream from?